 Selling the Spanish Lifestyle

 When selling property in Spain, you’re appealing to the heart and mind.
 You’re not just selling a physical asset; you’re selling a lifestyle.
-Economics aside, you need to highlight the benefits of living in Spain to solicit customers who not only want profitable real estate investments but who also desire a high quality of life.
-Some customers desire holiday homes, while others wish to relocate permanently.
-You’ll need to know the ins-and-outs of the Spanish way of life, and how you can market its culture and lifestyle in a manner that meets the wants and needs of potential buyers.
+Economics aside, you need to highlight the benefits of living in Spain to find customers who want not only profitable real estate investments, but also a higher quality of life.
+Here are some of the top benefits:

 Before you begin, you must gain an extensive understanding of the state of the Spanish real estate market.
-While the Spanish economy was in the process of bouncing back from the 2008 financial crisis before the COVID-19 crisis and the associated malaise, the strong pound still presents fruitful opportunities that are ripe for UK citizens looking to take advantage of the real estate sector.
-During the lockdown, research from Rightmove found that searches for overseas property in the UK went up, with searches for properties in Spain up 34% year-on-year in May 2020.
-It’s an ideal time to seize these favourable economic circumstances and encourage customers to buy now.
+While the Spanish economy was in the process of bouncing back from the 2008 financial crisis before the COVID-19 crisis and the associated malaise, the strong pound still presents fruitful opportunities that are ripe for international citizens looking to take advantage of the real estate sector.
+Now it’s an ideal time to seize these favourable economic circumstances and encourage customers to buy now.

 While grasping Spain’s economic climate and appealing cultural attributes is imperative, you also need an equally firm footing on what strategies you should implement to guarantee you’re able and ready to embark on your journey of selling property in Spain.
 Your potential customers and Spanish property partners will trust you to have the knowledge and skillset to administer, grow and market your portfolio in a foreign country.

-Firstly, there are two tax payments you’ll want to have at the top of your mind.
-There’s the capital gains tax (CGT) if you are selling the dwelling at a higher cost than what you initially paid.
-This tax is essentially the tax you pay on the profit you made on the sale of the home.
+If you are selling the property at a higher cost than what you initially paid, this tax is essentially the tax you pay on the profit you made on the sale of the home.
 You can deduct the estate agent commission fee and other costs before you determine the final CGT rate.
-How much should you expect to pay?
-The CGT rate tends to be between 19-23 per cent and depends on the size of the gain.
+The CGT rate tends to be between 19-23% and depends on the size of the gain.

-Then, the next tax you must consider is on a local level, and that’s called the plusvalía tax.
-This local municipal tax calculates the rateable value (cadastral) and the number of years have passed since you purchased it.
+The next tax you must consider is on a local level.
+This local municipal tax calculates the rateable value (cadastral) and the number of years that have passed since you purchased it.
 The seller is usually responsible for this tax and generally rounds out to a few hundred euros.
 Still, the law stipulates that the buyer and seller can negotiate who will ultimately pay it within 30 days of the sale.